 - Who is a particularly joyful person you know?
 Why do you think they are so joyful?

-- “We do not have joy and hope because everything is great all the time, but because we have ultimate trust in God’s love and promises.”
-Explain why you agree or disagree with this statement.
-If you have any examples, share one.
+- We do not have joy because everything is great all the time.
+We have joy when we have trust in God’s love and promises.
+Do you agree or disagree?
+Why?
+Can you share an example?

 - What would it look like to have joy when our lives are not going so well?

 Joy is more than just a feeling, it’s a specific decision to have a specific attitude that is exhibited through faith and hope in Jesus.

 - Would people say you are a joyful person?
 Why or why not?

 - What specific areas in your life are you not able to find joy?

 - What is one area from the previous question that you would like to work toward having joy?

 - What is one thing you can do this week to move closer to joy in in that area?

 - How will you do this one thing?